 You’re more likely to keep up with your mortgage repayments with a regular, reliable income stream of rental payments.

-You need a specialist lender.
-And again, having a conversation with a good mortgage broker cuts out the hassle and ensures you’re speaking to the right lenders for your case.
+It would help if you had a specialist lender.
+And again, having a conversation with a good mortgage broker reduces the hassle and ensures you speak to suitable lenders for your case.